What is AI in the automotive industry?

 The automotive industry is undergoing a period of incredible transformation.
-The deployment of new technologies into vehicles includes increased software, electric vehicles, and new sensors.
+The deployment of new technologies into vehicles include increased software, electric vehicles, and new sensors.
 But perhaps the most important change in vehicles is the deployment of artificial intelligence.
 Vehicle AI can enable car companies to unlock new capabilities and improvements that span across the vehicle.
-Today when artificial intelligence is mentioned, most of the conversation centers around improving advanced driver assistance systems to create autonomous vehicles or self-driving cars.
+Today when artificial intelligence is mentioned, most of the conversation centers around improving advanced driver assistance systems to create autonomous vehicles or self driving cars.
 While this remains important, this is only one of the many opportunities for the automotive industry.

-Here, we discuss the opportunities and challenges of deploying artificial intelligence in vehicles and the wide range of benefits of AI in the automotive industry.
+In this blog post, we discuss the opportunities and challenges of deploying artificial intelligence in vehicles and the wide range of benefits of AI in the automotive industry.
 Automotive companies are embracing these innovations and they will continue to be more widespread in the years ahead.

-Types of Vehicle AI
+Overview: Types of Vehicle AI

-Artificial intelligence can be used across the automotive industry from early in design, through operation, safety, and ongoing tuning to optimize the entire car making process.
 Let’s consider some of these important applications across the vehicle lifecycle, starting with the design and manufacturing process, into vehicle operation and service, and finishing with ADAS and autonomous vehicles.

 Vehicle Design